cf-sewe/cplace-cssc-operator/README.md

 >   /instances:
 >     sewe.cf.test.cplace.cloud/config.yaml

-TBD We could also have one repo for all environment and would then have the following structure:
+TBD We could also have one repo for all environments and would then have the following structure:

 > cplace-cssc-environments (cloned GIT repo):
 >   /environments/test/instances: